 Chapter 16

 Natural resources and economic growth

-In this course, up to now, the relationship between economic growth and the earth's finite natural resources has been touched upon in connection with: the discussion of returns to scale (Chapter 2), the transition from a pre-industrial to an industrial economy (in Chapter 7), and the environmental problem of global warming (Chapter 8).
+In this course, up to now, the relationship between economic growth and the earth's finite natural resources has been touched upon in connection with: the discussion of returns to scale (Chapter 2), the transition from a pre-industrial to an industrial economy (in Chapter 7), the environmental problem of global warming (Chapter 8), and the resource curse (in Chapter 13.4.3).
 In a more systematic way the present chapter reviews how natural resources, including the environment, relate to economic growth.

 The contents are:

-- Classification of means of production.

-- The notion of sustainable development.

-- Renewable natural resources.

-- Non-renewable natural resources.

-- Natural resources and the issue of limits to economic growth.
+- Classification of means of production. - The notion of sustainable development. - Renewable natural resources. - Non-renewable natural resources and exogenous technology growth. - Non-renewable natural resources and endogenous technology growth. - Natural resources and the issue of limits to economic growth.

 The first two sections aim at establishing a common terminology for the discussion.
-16.1 Classification of means of production We distinguish between different categories of production factors, also called means of production.
-First the two broad categories: - 1.
+16.1 Classification of means of production We distinguish between different categories of production factors.
+First two broad categories: - 1.
 Producible means of production, also called man-made inputs. - 2.
 Non-producible means of production.